Lavedonio/Alexandria/docs/gcloudstorage_tools.md

 ```

 ### select_file(self, filename)
-Takes a string as a parameter to set or reset the filename name.
+Takes a string as the parameter to set or reset the _filename_.
 It has no return value.

 **Warning:** this method doesn't check whether the file actually exists or not.
 This operation may not fail, but other methods and properties might do if the file doesn't exist.